 Once your dog is in the room, you’ll help him or she find the treat through simple clues.
 Many people like to use the word ‘hot’ (in a friendly, excited voice) to let the dog know he or she is near the treat and cold (in a calm, disinterested voice) to let the dog know that he or she is going the wrong way.
 Using these verbal cues can help you to make sure that your dog learns some valuable communications skills as he or she hunts for the treat.
 This can be one of the most fun games to play with your dog.

 If you really want to up the difficulty level on this game, substitute the treat for a toy or even for a person.
-This can be a great game to help out dogs who are training for search and rescue, of course, but it’s also a very great tool for helping your dog to learn some basic commands while also working to ensure that he or she gets all the mental stimulation he or she needs to stay calm and happy no matter what else is going on in his or her world.
+This can be a great game to help out dogs who are training for search and rescue, of course, but it’s also a very great tool for helping your dog to learn some basic commands and hand signals for dogs while also working to ensure that he or she gets all the mental stimulation he or she needs to stay calm and happy no matter what else is going on in his or her world.

 Fetch is perhaps the most common dog game, but it’s common for a good reason.
 It’s a game that really lets your dog not only get in touch with all of his or her animal instincts, but it’s also one that gives your dog permission to run all-out and exhaust himself or herself in the pursuit of a fun game.

 As with virtually every other game out there, there are easy versions of fetch and harder versions of fetch.
-The easiest way to play fetch is with a soft toy or ball, which is perfectly shaped for your dog to catch in his or her mouth.
+The easiest way to play fetch is with a soft dog toy or ball, which is perfectly shaped for your dog to catch in his or her mouth.
 If he or she is a big fan of the game, though, you might want to make things a little tougher by switching from a ball or toy to a Frisbee.
 Frisbees are not only a little harder for your dog to catch in his or her mouth, but they are much more challenging to track and intercept in the air.

 Tug of War